rgyani/kubernetes-notes/README.md

 ### Container image repository
 A final component to be aware of is the image repository/registry.
 This component exists outside the cluster and is accessed by administrators and the control plane to download required container definitions.
 Registries are hosted by a variety of organizations including **Docker Hub** and can be public or private.
 The major cloud providers all offer managed repositories for enterprise use.

+## Summary: Containers vs Pods vs Clusters

+### Container
+A container is a package with the program to execute and all its dependencies, such as the code, runtime, system libraries, etc, bound together in a box,

+### Pod
+A pod (the smallest deployable unit in Kubernetes) is a group of one or more containers, with shared storage/network resources, and a specification for how to run the containers.
+Containers for your containers, in a sense.

+### Cluster
+A cluster is a board that provides the circuitry to run all the pods (which have the container instances in them) in an orchestrated manner as defined by the users

+So there’s a symbiotic relationship between these terms:

+Container → Pod → Cluster

+A container runs logically in a pod (though it also uses a container runtime);
+A group of pods, related or unrelated, run on a cluster.
+A pod is a unit of replication on a cluster;
+A cluster can contain many pods, related or unrelated and grouped under the tight logical borders called namespaces.